oslokommune/ukeweb_designsystem/src/organisms/headings/event/event.md

 ### General
 Header for an event page

+### Blocks
+This pattern has three blocks named "head", "body" and "footer".
+The "head" block contains the header and the header tag.
+The "body" block contains the rest of the pattern.
+The "footer" block is empty by default and content passed to this block will render below the image and image caption.

 ### Data Fields
 | Attribute | Type | Values | Default | Description |
 |---|---|---|---|---|